-Seattle’s first drive-in concert in coronavirus era one of the first in America
+Seattle’s first drive-in concert in coronavirus era one of first in America

 Is this the future of live music?

 It was hot enough to make asphalt sweat as 30 or so cars gathered in a Seattle Center parking lot Saturday evening.
-Clutching a wireless microphone, Seattle rapper Raz Simone patrolled a roughly 13-foot-tall roof connecting two parking attendant booths.
+Clutching a wireless microphone, Seattle rapper Raz Simone patrolled a roughly 13-foot-tall roof connecting two parking-attendant booths.
 The local hip-hop mainstay was getting ready to lead Seattle’s first drive-in concert — and likely one of the first in America — since COVID-19 pulled the plug on the global live entertainment industry.

 Simone’s DJ Anthony Danza, also a local rapper, set up on a folding table above an eerily obvious “No Attendant On Duty” sign.
 The surface lot at one of the city’s top tourist attractions was otherwise empty during what felt like the first weekend of summer.
 It was one of many signs that the surreal performance — equal parts drive-in movie, silent disco and hip-hop day rave — was operating in a world very different from the one we knew three months ago.